 The snow removal plan is for the main streets to be kept clear as much as possible, for secondary main streets to be worked next and secondary streets to be attended to last.
 Every cul-de-sac street is last on the list on the theory that if the main road is not clear, there is nowhere to go safely anyway.

-U.S. 42 is cleaned by the State, not the City.
+U.S. 42 is cleaned by Metro, not the City of Prospect.
 The City has no control over when snow plows clear this highway.

 Except for U.S. 42, which is a State highway, the speed limit on all streets in the City is either 20 or 25 miles per hour.